-The Intercultural Competence Conference is for K-16 educators and students in fields related to Foreign Languages, Social Sciences/Studies and Humanities, featuring experts in Intercultural Competence and Communication from across the U.S. as well as University of Arizona faculty.
+The Intercultural Competence Conference is for K-16 educators and students in fields related to Foreign Languages, Social Sciences/Studies and Humanities, featuring experts in Intercultural Competence from across the U.S. and internationally.

 Development and Assessment of Intercultural Competence

 The Role of Intercultural Competence

 Sharon Stein (University of British Columbia – Canada)